Skip to content

 There are plenty of ways to use GitHub: the website, the app, or the terminal.
 The terminal is the best way to sync local projects to a GitHub repository, and once you learn the basics, you'll be able to push local projects to remote GitHub repositories in seconds.

-Here's how to push to GitHub.
+Here's a step-by-step guide on how to push to GitHub.

 What does it mean to push to GitHub?

-Pushing to GitHub means uploading files to or updating existing files in a GitHub repository.
+Pushing to GitHub is a secure and convenient way to upload files to or update existing files in a remote GitHub repository.

-Let's say you just created a new public repository for a project and you want to upload all your files to it.
+For example, let's say you just created a new public repository for a project and you want to upload all your files to it.
 To do that, you would push your files to GitHub.
 Or maybe you're continually working on a project from a private GitHub repository for your company, and you want to upload the latest changes that you've made.
 That would also require you to push the changes to GitHub.

 How to push to GitHub